HOLKHAM

 |

-Holkham is on the beautiful North Norfolk Coast.
+Holkham is one of the most beautiful locations on the North Norfolk Coast.
 Holkham Bay is the most extensive, diverse and dramatic nature reserve in Norfolk, with windswept sand dunes, a maze of creeks, shady pinewoods, green pastures and marshes.
 Across the coast road is Holkham Hall, a Palladian style mansion and home of the Coke family.
 The hall is set in large parkland, full of nature trails and marked walks.
-A pub and tea room can be found on the main road, between the bay and the hall. |
+A pub and tea room can be found on the main road, between the bay and the hall.

 |